 To further promote and recognize outstanding contributions to American music, MTNA annually has its state affiliates submit commissioned compositions to a panel of recognized composers for selection of the MTNA Distinguished Composer of the Year.
 The new work of the selected composer is presented in a performance at the MTNA national conference, and the composer is proclaimed the MTNA Distinguished Composer of the Year.
 The selected composer receives a $5,000 award.

 Tsuga (Hemlock), 2018 Iowa Commissioned Composer, Dr. Charles Nichols Performed by Dr. Richard Steinbach at the 2018 IMTA Conference in Iowa City, Iowa.

-The new composition will be premiered at the 2019 IMTA State Conference on the first weekend of June.
+The new composition will be premiered at the 2020 IMTA State Conference on June 7-9 at the University of Northern Iowa.
 In addition, the Iowa Composers Forum will provide a $250 honorarium for the performer.
 The work should be written so as to be playable by an intermediate-level pianist.
-Representative works at this level include the “Little Piano Book” by Persichetti and “Twenty-four Little Pieces” by Kabalevsky.\
+Representative works at this level include the “Diversions” by Dello Joio and “Four Arabesques” by Persichetti.

 Please submit a score and recording of one representative work for intermediate musicians, preferably with piano; live recordings are preferable, but MIDI realizations are acceptable.
 Please send electronic copies of the score (PDF) and recording (mp3) to the following address: firstname.lastname@example.org In addition, each composer should include in his or her cover letter a brief proposal of the planned piece.
 Please direct any questions to the chair of the IMTA commissioning committee: Dr. Richard Steinbach, Professor of Piano, Briar Cliff University email@example.com